mikitran721/php-lavarel-v8.10/README.md

 1:41:49 - Insert fake data to MySQL
 1:49:14 - CRUD with Controller and View in Laravel 1:57:21 - Prevent CSRF attack
-2:21:53 - Add more models and migrate
+2:21:53 - Add more models and migrate / Mo ta quan he 1-n
 2:41:23 - Validate input request
 2:49:21 - Validation by creating a custom Request 2:52:10 - Upload image to server